SaltyGoo/saltygoo.github.io/class/fi_mutant.md

 **C:** Gruesome Melding<br>
 **D:** Regeneration<br>

 _<ins>Design note:</ins> This class is for players who love to be reckless and dont mind dying a lot.
 As you keep on dying, you will start getting a lot of [scars](/2020/11/09/base-rules/) in your inventory, making you less and less able to use items.
 This represents how feral you are getting and is part of the design.
-If your GLoG rules don't use scars, you might one to include that system just for this class._
+If your GLoG rules don't use scars, you might want to include that system just for this class._

 ## Font of Flesh
 You can have as many mutations as your Strength score (they dont take inventory slots).
 If you would gain a mutation beyond your capacity, you explode, damaging yourself and all nearby creatures for 1d8 damage per 2 mutations you have.
 You then lose all your mutations and make a new roll on the [1D500 mutation table](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html)*.